Dudley Town F.C.: Post World War II

 On 24 April 1986 Dudley won the Birmingham Senior Cup against local rivals Willenhall Town 4–2.
 This was played at West Bromwich Albion's ground, The Hawthorns in front of over 4,000 fans.

 In 1988 the club moved to a new permanent home at the Round Oak Stadium in Brierley Hill, where they celebrated a successful centenary year, however by 1996 the costs of the ground were spiralling.
 The club officially moved out in 1996, to a ground share arrangement at the home of Halesowen Town, with plans to sell Round Oak.
-For a while after leaving Dudley Sports Centre in 1986, there was speculation that the old ground would be made safe and Town could be playing back there by 1990, but these plans came to nothing and by the year 2000 the site was being developed as a leisure and commercial park.
+For a while after leaving Dudley Sports Centre in 1986, there was speculation that the old ground would be made safe and Dudley Town could be playing back there by 1990, but these plans came to nothing and by the year 2000 the site was being developed as a leisure and commercial park.
 However, the proposed sale dragged on, and in 1997, facing increasing financial difficulties, the club was forced to resign its place in the Southern League and close down.

 At the end of the 2020–21 season Dudley Town were transferred to Division One of the Midland League when the Premier Division of the West Midlands (Regional) League lost its status as a step six division.

 Current status

 In late 1997, club president Nevil Jeynes reformed the club and they were accepted into the West Midlands (Regional) League, exactly 100 years after they had first joined its predecessor, the Birmingham League.
 After two years ground-sharing with local rivals Gornal Athletic, the decision was taken to leave the borough of Dudley and play at The Beeches, home of Tividale, situated just over the border since border changes in 1966.
 After a four-year exile, Town returned to the borough in 2003, having signed a deal to play for the next five years at The War Memorial Athletic Ground in Amblecote, but in 2007 the club moved once again to the Dell Sports Centre in Brierley Hill.
 In the same year, they received entry into the FA Cup after an absence of over 15 years.
 Nonetheless, the club still plans to eventually return to a ground in the heart of Dudley itself and hopes to challenge for an eventual return to the Southern League.

 The 2008–09 season saw Dudley Town achieve their highest ever points total of 79 and finish once again in 5th position.
 The season also saw their longest ever run in the FA Vase, reaching the second round before losing away against Daventry Town.
 The goalscoring exceeded that achieved in the last 14 years, with three players scoring over 15 goals.
 The season also ended with them being awarded FA Charter Standard.
-Their fifth-place finish in the 2006–07 West Midlands (Regional) League was their biggest achievement in a decade, and they are currently two promotions away from achieving their target of a return to the Southern League.
+Their fifth-place finish in the 2006–07 West Midlands (Regional) League was their biggest achievement in a decade.
+The 2022–23 season saw Dudley promoted to step 5 as Champions.